I’m sorry. So sorry. My apologies. Mea culpa.

 I kept my distance because 1) I didn’t want to exacerbate the problem; and 2) our supervisor in my colleague’s office standing by, trying to help defuse the toxic situation.

 Due to privacy concerns, I cannot go into detail, but the next day, said colleague was advised to send an apology.

 Flashback to my childhood.

 Verbally and physically assaulted after I stood my ground when harassed about medical bills (for myself and for my younger sister), I was expected to apologize to my stepmother.

 Did I want to offer an apology when I didn’t feel morally obligated?
 No. Did I do it?
 Yes, my father didn’t give me a choice.

-So, after what happened to my colleague, I have been reflecting on what bothered me so much with her situation?
+So, after what happened to my colleague, I have been reflecting on what bothered me so much the situation?

 Can one in good conscience apologize half-heartedly?
 Would such an apology be hollow?

 Could she apologize in a vague manner, acknowledging the communication breakdown, without accepting the accuser’s blame?
-Would doing so encourage others to treat only this colleague, but others in our office with disdain and disrespect?
+Would doing so encourage future power struggles?

 After deep reflection, I was left with a nagging feeling that something deeper was at play.